Vehicle Assembly Building: Construction

-VAB during construction (1965) with the three Mobile Launchers for the Saturn V rocket.
+VAB during construction (1965) with the three mobile launchers for the Saturn V rocket.

 In 1963, NASA contracted Urbahn Architects to design and build the VAB as part of NASA's effort to send astronauts to the Moon for the Apollo program.
 Construction began with driving the first steel foundation piles on Aug.
 2, 1963.
 Altogether, 4,225 pilings were driven down 164 feet to bedrock with a foundation consisting of 30,000 yd3 of concrete.
 Construction of the VAB required 98,590 ST of steel.
 The building was completed in 1966.
 The VAB is 526 ft tall, 716 ft long and 518 ft wide.
-It covers 8 acre, and encloses 129428000 cuft of space.
+It covers 8 acre, and encloses 129428000 ft3 of space.
 Located on Florida's Atlantic coast, the building was constructed to withstand hurricanes and tropical storms.
 Despite this, it has received damage from several hurricanes (see below).

 Capabilities

 A crane lowers Discovery toward the ET and SRBs in high bay 3 of the Vehicle Assembly Building for STS-124.

 The north end of the Vehicle Assembly Building (VAB) contains four “high bays” designed as enclosed, protected spaces for stacking rocket stages, payloads, and other components vertically on a mobile launcher platform.
 This configuration mirrors how the rocket will stand on the launch pad.
 Components and stages typically enter the VAB through the south side, which houses eight "low bays" used for storage and pre-assembly preparations.
 Platforms in both the high and low bays can be adjusted to provide crews safe access to all parts of the rocket.
 A 92 ft transfer aisle runs the length of the building.

 The VAB is equipped with five overhead cranes, including two capable of lifting up to 325 tons, as well as 136 additional lifting devices.
 These systems enable precise handling and assembly of heavy components.
 Once the launch vehicle is fully assembled and tested, a crawler-transporter enters the VAB, lifts the mobile launch platform with the attached spacecraft, and transports it to the launch pad.

-"Space Port" (1970) - official NASA promotional film reel.

 Each high bay features a massive door—the largest in the world—standing 456 ft tall.
 Each door comprises seven vertical panels and four horizontal panels and takes about 45 minutes to open or close.

 To manage internal conditions, the VAB is equipped with air conditioning, including 125 ventilators on the roof and four large air handlers located west of the building.
 The system provides a combined 10,000 tons of refrigeration (120,000,000 BTU/hr, 35 MW), not to cool the building, but to control moisture.
 The air inside the building can be completely replaced every hour.
 When the building's large doors are opened, fog can enter and linger, leading to incorrect but persistent rumors that the VAB generates its own weather or forms clouds.